 - 2. Install vent damper to service single boiler only for which it is intended.
 Damper position indicator shall be in visible location following installation.
 Locate damper so it is accessible for servicing. - 3.
 Damper must be in open position when appliance main burners are operating. - 4.
 Boiler is equipped with factory wired harness that plugs into vent damper.
 Connect thermostat to black wires marked 24 volt thermostat on boiler. - 5.
 Vent pipe must be same size as flue outlet collar. - 6.
 Slope pipe up from boiler to chimney not less than 1/4" per foot. - 7.
-Run pipe as directly as possible with as few elbows as possible.
+Run pipe as directly as possible with as few elbows as possible. - 8.
+Do not connect to fireplace flue.

-- 8. Do not connect to fireplace flue. - 9.
-End of vent pipe must be flush with inside face of chimney flue.
+- 9. End of vent pipe must be flush with inside face of chimney flue.
 Use sealed-in thimble for chimney connection. - 10.
-Horizontal run should not be longer than 3/4 the chimney height (HT) Figure 6, page 13.
+Horizontal run should be as short as possible, but not longer than 3/4 the chimney height (HT) Figure 6, page 14.